tildeleb/cuckoo/README.md

 	./example -t 4 -b 11 -s 8 -nt=1000000 -flf=1.0 -lf=10 -dg -rb=true  524.49s user 3.76s system 101% cpu 8:42.49 total
 	leb@hula:~/gotest/src/leb/cuckoo/example %

+A cuckoo has table with 352 locations in it was constructed and 352 random numbers were inserted into this hash table.
+1 millions trials were run and with the exception of a single trial all trials achieved a perfect load factor of 1.0, e.g. all the numbers could be inserted.
+In the single failure case only the last number could not be inserted.
+So you feel lucky today?
+If not, I suggest you up the number of tables or slots until you feel lucky.

+	leb@hula: % time ./example -t 4 -b 31 -s 16 -flf=1.0 -lf=1.0 -dg -rb=true -nt=1000000
+	trials: cucko hash table size=248 Kibytes
+	trials: tables=4, buckets=31, slots=16, size=1984, max=1984, trials=1000000, fails=0, avg=1.0000
+	trials: MaxRemaining=0, LowestLevel=1438, Aborts=0, bpi=2.09, api=41.98, ipi=0.1481
+	./example -t 4 -b 31 -s 16 -flf=1.0 -lf=1.0 -dg -rb=true -nt=1000000  5420.39s user 28.36s system 100% cpu 1:30:42.80 total
+	leb@hula: % # 	load: 3.28  cmd: example 75597 running 5339.27u 27.95s

+Since the example above had a failure rate of 0.0001% let's see if we can improve that.
+The easiest way is to increase the associativity per bucket and go from 8 slots/bucket to 16 slocks/bucket.

+Note the size of the hash tables is 248 Kibytes which just fits in the L2 cache of the processor in my laptop.
+When I test there are 3 sizes that makes sense to test with.
+32KB or less means everything fits in the L1 data cache and this runs very quickly.
+256KB is the size of my L2 cache.
+Memory latency here is 10X L1.
+My L3 cache is 8 MB.
+Latencies are about 4, 12, and 28 cycles respectively.

+A cuckoo has table with 1984 locations in it was constructed and 1984 random numbers were inserted into this hash table, verified, and deleted.
+1 millions trials were run and all trials achieved a perfect load factor of 1.0, e.g. all the numbers could be inserted.

+I am lucky today.

 Implementation FAQ
 ------------------
 **Q**: Why do you use mod instead of power of two tables with a bit mask for bucket indexing?
+**A**: This was a difficult decision.
+Calculating MOD is much slower than performing an AND.
+Also to (always) be considered are the processor memory caching effects.
+‘MOD’ is slower than AND by an amount larger than an L1-miss-L2-hit time.
+So assuming that miss-hit pattern (unclear) it would be better to reprobe once than calculate the MOD.

-**A**: I am interested in working with large datasets.
-The optimization of using power of two table sizes is known to me but it doesn't scale to large datasets. e.g. if I have a 16 GiB entry dataset and it grows y one more I will need a 32 GiB allocation and waste 16 GiB.
+I am interested in working with large datasets.
+In the end the main reason I choose MOD over power of two table sizes and AND masking is because the latter doesn't scale efficiently to large datasets. e.g. if I have a 16 GiB entry dataset and it grows ny one more entry, it will need a 32 GiB allocation and waste 16 GiB.

-**Q**: Don't you know mod is slow?
+**Q**: Don't you know MOD is slow?
-**A**: Sure but see above.
+**A**: Sure, but see above.

 **Q**: You mention large datasets but this version uses a 32 bit hash?
 **A**: Right.
 This version uses a 32 bit murmur 3 hash which supports a hash table with 4G buckets.
 Assuming 4 slots per bucket that's 16G entries.
 Currently enough for what I need. a 64 bit version will be forthcoming as will versions that use different hash functions.